 The teacher shortage in Illinois has been a severe and growing problem affecting every subject area and region in the state over several years.

-In 2018, WQAD-TV (Moline) reported that at least 80 percent of Illinois school districts reported shortages.
+In 2018, WQAD-TV (Moline) reported that at least 80% of Illinois school districts reported shortages.
 As a result, schools have been forced to cancel programs, increase class sizes or use teachers who are not fully licensed in a particular subject area.

 No More Basic Skills Test

-This action was taken to open the field of potential teachers, including former student teachers who failed to pass their prior tests.
-This move also means that potential teachers no longer must submit ACT, SAT or TAP scores to the Illinois State Board of Education prior to testing for their license.
+This action was taken to expand the field of prospective teachers, including former student teachers who may have otherwise considered leaving the profession after failing to pass their test.
+It also means aspiring teachers are no longer required to submit ACT, SAT, or TAP scores to the Illinois State Board of Education before testing for their teaching license.

 Being a Qualified Teacher Matters